BA in Children and Family Ministry

 You can learn to communicate biblical truth to children and their families with your Bachelor of Arts in Children and Family Ministry from Moody Bible Institute.
 You’ll practice serving with compassion and skill in any context.
 Discover how developmental stages and a child’s spiritual formation fit together and how to best minister to children and their families from a strong theological foundation.
 You’ll also gain administrative skills for directing a ministry and interpersonal skills for leadership and counseling.

-Study with professors who care about you, challenge you, and invest in your growth.
-Graduate prepared to lead a children and family program anywhere God takes you.
+Study with professors who care about you, challenge you and invest in your growth.
+Graduate prepared to lead a child and family program anywhere God takes you.

 Your Children and Family Ministry Studies

 - Integrate theology and biblical exposition to help children develop a love for the Bible

 - Get hands-on experience with children and families in ministries around Chicago

 - Build a relationship with your advisor as you grow spiritually and get leadership training

 - Help coordinate and run a yearly children and family conference at Moody